You can book online here or call in at the Alford Craft Market Shop

 At our Ceramics section of the Bakehouse workshop we offer different ways of introducing you to the exciting art of pottery.
 We encourage you to have a go at many different techniques - not just throwing on the wheel, which most of you will visualise when thinking of what potters typically do, but hand building, modelling, design and decoration, sculpture, ceramic jewellery, and Raku firing.

 We have four potters wheels and offer Taster Sessions and Improver Sessions in throwing.
 Your best pots will be fired and glazed for you by the tutors and can be picked up from the shop when ready.
-The Tutor for the Pottery Taster and Improvers sessions are Pris McGirr and Bob Emmett of Snail Pottery.
+The Tutors for the Pottery Taster and Improvers sessions are Pris McGirr and Bob Emmett of Snail Pottery.

 We also offer six week ongoing courses such as:

 Pottery Design and Decoration, involving both thrown and hand-built items hopefully of your own design, but if you need inspiration to start your project we will give you some ideas.
-You will learn different ways of decorating and glazing your work and there will be a Eaku pottery session during the 6 weeks in good weather.
+You will learn different ways of decorating and glazing your work and there will be a Raku pottery session during the 6 weeks in good weather.
 There is a catch up on week 7 for finishing off or catching up.
 The tutor for the 6 week courses is Pris McGirr.

 Clay Sculpture with subjects from nature such as poppy seed heads, tortoises, hedgehogs and other garden dwellers.
-The Tutor for clay sculpure classes is Fiona Radford.
+The Tutor for clay sculpture classes is Fiona Radford.